Disturbance (archaeology): Human causes

 Farming, construction, habitation, and resource extraction are leading causes of site disruption.

-In the UK, according to English Heritage, ploughing with modern powerful tractors had done as much damage in the last six decades of the twentieth century as traditional farming did in the previous six centuries.
+In the UK, according to English Heritage, ploughing with powerful modern tractors had done as much damage in the last six decades of the twentieth century as traditional farming did in the previous six centuries.

 Recreational activity on a site may damage archaeology in a number of ways.
 Amateur metal detectorists may disturb or remove artifacts.
-Travel over the ground surface, whether by foot, horse, bicycle, or motorized vehicle, can cause artifacts to be broken, crushed, or moved.
+Travel over the ground surface, whether by foot, animal, bicycle, or motorized vehicle, can cause artifacts to be broken, crushed, or moved.
 Campfires can contaminate sites and cause smoke damage to rock art, and the heat of a fire can cause rock to spall.
 Visitors may intentionally move artifacts, either to examine and share them with others, or in an attempt to protect them; this results in a loss of archaeological context which could provide insight into when, where, and how items were used.

-Vandalism may include defacing rock art, sculpture, or grain milling surfaces, digging, and removing artifacts.
+Vandalism may include defacing rock art, sculpture, or structures; digging; and removing artifacts.
 In some cases, later civilizations have chosen to modify, deface, or destroy relics of older peoples, particularly when these objects honor political or religious figures that the later society has denounced.
 At burial sites, notably including the tombs of Ancient Egyptian royals, grave robbers have often removed valuable artifacts and otherwise disturbed sites in the process.

 Improper archaeological practices can also damage artifacts and context.

 In many cases, disturbance created by later human activity on a site will have its own archaeological value.
 Some sites have been used, abandoned, and re-used many times, often for different purposes, with layers from more recent periods of use sometimes cutting through or obscuring those of older periods.
 Building materials may be scavenged and reused as well.